Black car icon.

 Absolutely.
 Many stops require little to no walking, and several areas have flat paths, picnic tables, and restrooms.
 It’s an easy way to experience Big Bear’s scenery without committing to long hikes.

-Sign up to receive newsletters and announcements from Discover Big Bear Lake
+Discover Big Bear Lake

-More Scenic Drives Near Big Bear Lake
+Discover More Scenic Drives in Big Bear Lake

 Stone wall in foreground with view of lake and forest on a hazy day.